The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Introduction

 where $\eta\in\R^d$ is measurement noise.
 Although the realization of the measurement noise $\eta$ is usually unknown, it is typically assumed that its distribution is known.
 In the Bayesian framework, it is assumed that the unknown image is a realization of a random variable with distribution \( f_X \) and, consequently, inverse problems are addressed by analyzing the posterior distribution $\fxgy$, which via Bayes' theorem can be expressed as

 This shifts the focus from modeling the posterior distribution $\fxgy$ to modeling the prior distribution $\fx$, since the likelihood $\fygx$ can typically be derived from the measurement model~\eqref{eq_mm}.
-The prior captures information about the unknown image $X$ that we want to recover, and many standard image priors (\eg, anisotropic total variation~\cite{Rudin:1992}, fields-of-experts~\cite{Roth:2005, Roth:2009}, models based on sparse representations~\cite{Aharon:2006}, anisotropic total generalized variation~\cite{Bredies:2010}, and cosparse analysis models~\cite{Rubinstein:2013}) are Gibbs distributions of the form
+The prior captures information about the unknown image $X$ that we want to recover, and many standard image priors (\eg, anisotropic total variation~\cite{Rudin:1992}, fields-of-experts~\cite{Roth:2005, Roth:2009}, models based on sparse representations~\cite{Aharon:2006}, anisotropic total generalized variation~\cite{Bredies:2010}, cosparse analysis models~\cite{Rubinstein:2013}, and some more recent neural network priors like the one in~\cite{Goujon:2023}) are Gibbs distributions of the form

 where the so-called \emph{regularizer} $\mathcal{R} : \R^n \to \R$ can be expressed as

 where $K_{\mathrm{reg}} \in \R^{r \times n}$ is a linear operator and $\rho^{\mathrm{reg}}_1, \ldots, \rho^{\mathrm{reg}}_r: \R \to \R$ are univariate functions.
 Such priors can be directly mapped to~\eqref{def_poe} by choosing $K \coloneqq K_{\mathrm{reg}}$ and $\phi_i\br{t} \propto \exp\bigl( -\rho^{\mathrm{reg}}_i\br{t} \bigr)$ for $i = 1, \ldots, r$.
 Similarly, many standard likelihood terms $\fygx$ in imaging are Gibbs distributions of the form